reefland/ansible-k3s-argocd-renovate/docs/k3s-settings.md

       - "--kube-apiserver-arg=feature-gates=MixedProtocolLBService=true"  # Allow Load Balancer to use TCP & UDP Ports
 ```

 * The `INSTALL_K3S_SKIP_START` prevents K3s from starting after installation.
-It can not be started until contrainerd configuration is completed.
+It can not be started until the new contrainerd with ZFS support configuration is completed.

 * The `INSTALL_K3S_VERSION` lets you pin a specific version to use.
 This will make sure a standardized version is used even with different installs over time.
 Only you determine which version to use.

 * The `INSTALL_K3S_CHANNEL` sets the installation channel to use.
 It can be set to `stable`, `latest` or `testing`.
 You probably do not want this as it will result in different versions being installed over time.

 * The `k3s_cli_var` allows additional configuration variables to be set.
-  * `--disable traefik` disabled the K3s embedded Traefik installation, as a dedicated Traefik is installed via Helm Chart as a DaemonSet.
+  * `--disable traefik` disabled the K3s embedded Traefik installation, as a dedicated Traefik will be installed via ArgoCD as a DaemonSet.
   * `--kube-apiserver-arg=feature-gates=MixedProtocolLBService=true` enabled a Kubernetes feature disabled by default to allow LoadBalancers to support TCP and UDP ports on the Service.

-You can add to this CLI last as needed.
+You can add more entries to the `k3s_cli_var` list needed.
 See [Installation Options for Scripts](https://rancher.com/docs/k3s/latest/en/installation/install-options/) in Rancher documentation for details.

 ---

 ### Kubernetes Command Aliases

 It can be annoying typing `kubectl` all day.
-And alias lets you assign an alternate name to a command.
+An alias lets you assign an alternate name to a command.

 ```yaml
 install: